fbef0102/Game-Private_Plugin/L4D_插件/Nothing_Impossible_無理改造版/l4d_pushdrag/readme.md

 	* Aim the car or player or item -> press double E -> use mouse to move the object on air.
 	* Press E again to release the object or Left mouse to throw the object.
+	* You can grab
+		1. Player
+		2. Gun Weapons, Melee Weapons and Items that have dropped on the ground
+		3. Physical props and cars
+		4. Pipe bomb projectile, fuel barrel, holiday gift
+		5. Tank Rock
+	* Unable to grab common infected, special infected, Tank and Witch
 	* Infected can move object too.
 </details>